KarthickTechie/ngx-super-dashboard-v8/README.md

 b.
 Based on requirment, bind array of data to multiple fileds by using service method is setDataBindToFie(aurg) Inject NgxSuperDashboardService service in constructor, then call setDataBindToField()

-1. Set initial value to Dropdown / Date fields of form by using getFormGroup setter in service.
+1. Set initial value to Dropdown / Date fields of form by using formGroupSetting setter in service.
-getFormGroup: is providing form controls to perform opration on form fields directly from your component.
+formGroupSetting: is providing form controls to perform opration on form fields directly from your component.
 Inject NgxSuperDashboardService service in constructor in ts file.
 ```
 Example: